Piplan: History

 The name of Piplan was given historically before the independence of Pakistan in 1947.
 Many Hindus used to live in Piplan and the name of this town was Peepul or Peepul wala (Peepul: fig tree, regarded as sacred by both Hindus and Buddhists, who call it a "bo tree").
-Later, after the independence of Pakistan in 1947, the name was changed to Peepul-Aan, now written as Piplan.
-Many people say the tree was located near to the main railway station of Piplan, however, the tree has been cut down.
+After the independence of Pakistan, the name was changed to Peepul-Aan, now written as Piplan.

-Sports

-Piplan has always been a hub of sports activities for the surrounding areas.
-The sports include cricket, volleyball, badminton, tug of war, wrestling, hockey, and football.
-There used to be annual school based games in which the high schools from the surrounding areas participated.

-Education

-There are a number of government and private educational institutions in the city: A degree college each for men and women, three government secondary schools for boys and girls.
-There are private elementary schools such as The smart School, Allied public school, Dar e Arqam, City school, Al Mumtaz School, Convent missionary school and MK school Danish Public school.
-In 2017, a school named Jinnah public higher secondary school was established.